RCP: A Low-overhead Reversible Coherence Protocol: Reversible Coherence Protocol

-If {\em spec core}>0 after decreasing by $L1Merge$, there are still speculative loads pending, but the four SS will transition due to different number of non-speculative copies.
+If spec core > 0 after an $L1Merge$, there are still speculative copies, but there will be state transitions among speculative states based on the number of non-speculative copies.
 Specifically, $MSpec$ will transition to $SSpec$, because now we have more than one non-speculative copies plus some speculative copies.
 For $SSpec$ and $ESpec$, they will both transition to $SSpec$, because there are more than one non-speculative copies plus at least one speculative copy.
-For $ISpec$, it transitions to $ESpec$, because now we have one non-speculative copy (just merged) and at least one speculative copy ({\em spec core>0}).
+For $ISpec$, it transitions to $ESpec$, because we have one non-speculative copy (just merged) and at least one speculative copy.